-Calculators with spreadsheets and graph-drawing functionality are permitted in all examination papers, but this functionality is not required.
+Calculators with spreadsheets and graph-drawing functionality are permitted in all examination papers, but this functionality is only required in the Further Pure with Technology, where it may be available on either a computer or a calculator.

 Generally, permitted calculators may be used for any function they can perform.
 When using calculators, learners should bear in mind the following:

-- Learners are advised to write down explicitly any expressions, including integrals, that they use the calculator to evaluate. - Learners are advised to write down the values of any parameters and variables that they input into the calculator.
-Learners are not expected to write down data transferred from question paper to calculator. - 3.
-Correct mathematical notation (rather than "calculator notation") should be used; incorrect notation may result in loss of marks.
+1. Learners are advised to write down explicitly any expressions, including integrals, that they use the calculator to evaluate.

+- 2. Learners are advised to write down the values of any parameters and variables that they input into the calculator.
+Learners are not expected to write down data transferred from question paper to calculator. - Correct mathematical notation (rather than "calculator notation") should be used; incorrect notation may result in loss of marks.

-In the Numerical Methods optional paper, learners are expected to show evidence of working through methods rather than just writing down solutions provided by equation solvers or numerical differential or integration functions on calculators.
+In the Numerical Methods optional paper, candidates are expected to show evidence of working through methods rather than just writing down solutions provided by equation solvers or numerical differential or integration functions on calculators.

-Example for Numerical Methods:

-Show that the equation $x^5 - 5x + 1 = 0$ has a root in the interval [0, 1].
+Example for Numerical Methods: Show that the equation $x^5 - 5x + 1 = 0$ has a root in the interval [0, 1].